Igor Markevitch: Career

-Markevitch gained important recognition in 1929 when choreographer-impresario Serge Diaghilev discovered him and commissioned a piano concerto from him.
+Markevitch gained important recognition in 1929 when choreographer-impresario Sergei Diaghilev discovered him and commissioned a piano concerto from him.
 In addition, Diaghilev invited him to collaborate on a ballet with Boris Kochno, a dancer and librettist.
-In a letter to the London Times, Diaghilev hailed Markevitch as the composer who would put an end to 'a scandalous period of music ... of cynical-sentimental simplicity'.
+In a letter to the London Times, Diaghilev hailed Markevitch as the composer who would put an end to "a scandalous period of music ... of cynical-sentimental simplicity".
 The ballet project came to an end with Diaghilev's death on 19 August 1929, but Markevitch's compositions were accepted by the publisher Schott.

 He produced at least one major work per year during the 1930s.
 He was rated among the leading contemporary composers of the time, even to the extent of being hailed as "the second Igor", after Igor Stravinsky.
-Markevitch collaborated on the ballet score Rébus with Leonid Massine in 1931; and L'envol d'Icare in 1932 with Serge Lifar.
+Markevitch collaborated on the ballet score Rébus with Léonide Massine in 1931; and L'Envol d'Icare in 1932 with Serge Lifar.
 Neither was staged, but both scores were performed in concert.
-L'envol d'Icare, based on the legend of the fall of Icarus, which Markevitch recorded in 1938 conducting the Belgian National Orchestra, was especially radical, introducing quarter-tones in both woodwinds and strings.
+L'Envol d'Icare, based on the legend of the fall of Icarus, which Markevitch recorded in 1938 conducting the Belgian National Orchestra, was especially radical, introducing quarter-tones in both woodwinds and strings.
 (In 1943 he revised the work under the title Icare, eliminating the quarter tones and simplifying the rhythms and orchestration.)
 Béla Bartók once described Markevitch as "...the most striking personality in contemporary music..." and claimed him as an influence on his own creative work.
-An independent version of L'envol d'Icare for two pianos and percussion, which Bartók heard, is believed to have influenced the latter's own Sonata for 2 Pianos and Percussion.
+An independent version of L'Envol d'Icare for two pianos and percussion, which Bartók heard, is believed to have influenced the latter's own Sonata for 2 Pianos and Percussion.